addelany/metab_model/README.md

 The last step is to use `figure_creation model_script.R` to visualize model output.

 ### config_files
 The config_files folder contains model configuration information that is specific for each lake.
+Metadata is also available.
 These files include:
 * `*_config_fil.csv` = file for lake parameter configuration

 * `*.nml` = nml file for lake specific information such as morphometry and coordinate information